By Stephanie March

 Actor Hugh Laurie sings the New Orleans–style blues he loves so much with genuine passion and conviction.

-How hundreds of “citizen scientists” are helping experts understand humanity’s impact on the birds in your backyard.
+How hundreds of “citizen scientists” (and one curious reporter) are helping experts understand humanity’s impact on the birds in your backyard.
 The good news: It’s not all bad.

 Grab your binoculars and check out these popular spots to bird watch in Minneapolis-St.Paul.